antodom/pwm_lib/README.md

 pwm<pwm_pin::PWMH0_PC3> pwm_pin35;
 ```

 Once the pwm object has been defined you start using it providing its PWM period and its initial duty value (pulse duration).
-You specify both period and duty in tenths of microseconds (10e-8 seconds).
+You specify both period and duty in hundredths of microseconds (1e-8 seconds).
 Here a snippet from *basic_test.ino*:

 ```
 pwm_pin35.start(PWM_PERIOD_PIN_35,PWM_DUTY_PIN_35);
 ```

-Then, you can change the duty at any moment (the duty is specified equally in tenths of microseconds):
+Then, you can change the duty at any moment (the duty is specified equally in hundredths of microseconds):

 ```
 pwm_pin35.set_duty(duty_value);